 On Bora Bora, a typical budget for a shoestring traveler is $20 a day.
-If you’re a budget traveler, you should expect to spend no more than $500 for a week-long stay on the island.
-Don’t believe people who say it’s impossible to visit Bora Bora on a budget — it’s totally possible and it’s very easy to do so.
+If you’re a budget traveler, you’ll spend no more than $500 for a week-long stay on the island.
+Don’t believe people who say it’s impossible to visit Bora Bora on a budget or that you need to use points and miles in order to score a bargain — it’s not true and budget travel is very easy to do.

 Let’s get into the details.